yasutakatou/metricli/README.md

 ### -scp

 This is the mode to send batches via SCP.
 When this is turned on, the monitoring command is executed after the batch is sent, which slows down the operation.
-The disadvantage of turning it off is that double quotation marks cannot be specified in the monitoring command.
+In exchange, The disadvantage of turning it off is that double quotation marks cannot be specified in the monitoring command.

 ### -shell

 Specifies the shell prompt to be used for locally run actions

+note) On Windows, auto select "cmd /C".

 ### -timeout